Listenbourg: Origin

 The country's name has been described as sounding like a blend of "Luxembourg" with "Lithuania" and/or "Liechtenstein".

 Viral spread

 The joke became a viral phenomenon with other Twitter users offering invented facts about the country, doctored photographs and satellite maps purporting to show aspects of it.
-Dozens of Twitter accounts claiming to represent Listenbourg government institutions arose in a few days, and people invented a capital, flag, history, national anthem and culture for the fictional country.
+Dozens of Twitter accounts claiming to represent Listenbourg government institutions arose in a few days, and people invented a capital, flag, history, national anthem, culture and language for the fictional country.

 Several large, verified social media handles joined in on the joke.
 Participants in the joke attempted to flesh out Listenbourg's existence with detailed social media threads.
-Collaborative actions established that the country was split up into five regions called Fluẞerde, Kusterde, Mitteland, Adrias and Caséière.
+Collaborative actions established that the country was split up into five regions called Flußerde, Kusterde, Mitteland, Adriàs and Caséière.
 The population was said to be 59 million.
 The meme's originator, Gaspardo, was proclaimed president of Listenbourg, although he admitted his prank totally overwhelmed him.

-It was noted that the DALL-E artificial intelligence program generated European-style buildings when given the word "Listenbourg" as a prompt.

-In November, the nonexistent country was trending on Twitter, and the TikTok hashtag #Listenbourg had more than 75 million views.